JoyOfCodingPDX/GettingStarted/README.md

 ```sh
 $ cd PortlandStateJavaGettingStarted
 ```

-### What do I need to do before I can use this repository?

 You'll need to install the [latest version of the Java Development Kit](https://jdk.java.net/) in order to run the Maven Wrapper and work